About Marco

 Marco was born in Portuguese Mozambique, Southeast Africa, on 27.Jan.1974.
 After the independence of the Portuguese colonies, his family returned to the mainland.

-In 2012, he was the first civilian to complete the military masters and, in 2017, the first known person to compute the Information Metric in the “field”.
+In 2012, he was the first civilian to complete his military masters and, in 2017, the first known person to compute the Information Metric in the “field”.

 Information Theory class in Guarda, Portugal